-Methods: In May and June 2021, the Florida NaturalAl conducted population counts within 2.5 m radius plots distributed in known historical and current S. gentianoides locations and in other areas with
+Methods: In May and June 2020, FNAI conducted population counts within 2.5 m radius plots randomly distributed in known historical and current S. gentianoides locations and in other areas with suitable habits.
+Plants outside of plots were documented but did not contribute to population estimates.
+Two plots were placed at Calhoun Spigelia and 11 at Rock Hill.